 St James’ Way can take numerous routes through Spain, some starting as far away as France or Portugal, all ending at the cathedral of Santiago de Compostela.
 The entire Camino Frances starts from Saint Jean Pied de Port in France, 800 km from Santiago, over the French border.
 EasyWays proposes starting from Sarria on the Camino Frances route for 6 days’ walking in rural Galicia through small villages, alongside river banks and eucalyptus forests, to end at the magnificent Cathedral City of Santiago de Compostela.
 According to tradition, St. James’ remains were carried by boat from Jerusalem to be buried in northern Spain, where the cathedral now stands.

 The symbol of the Camino is a scalloped shell.
 There are a number of legends about the significance of the shell.
 It also served practical purposes for pilgrims who used the shell to scoop up water to drink.
 Today, you will see the shell on signposts to guide you on the way.
-Many walkers wear a shell to identify themselves with the Camino and it remains a popular souvenir of a memorable, and sometimes spiritual, walking holiday.
+Many walkers wear a shell to identify themselves with the Camino and it remains a popular souvenir of a memorable, and sometimes spiritual, walking tour.

 A Compostela is a certificate of accomplishment given to pilgrims on completing a minimum of 100 km of the Way.
 Your official Pilgrim Passport be available to pick up at your first overnight hotel.
 On the Way, have your passport stamped with the official St. James stamp at least once a day in hotels, restaurants, bars or churches, to provide you with an authentic and original record of where you ate and slept on the route.
 On arrival in Santiago, you can then present your passport to receive your Compostela from the Pilgrim’s Office.